Explore Courses

 This workshop is geared toward students who have an interest in creative writing and would like to develop their skills and writing practice across genres.
 Students read and write free verse poetry, short prose, drama, fiction, and creative nonfiction with the goal of developing a final portfolio of revised work.

 Students are introduced to a range of technical and imaginative concerns through creative exercises and discussions, and exposed to all aspects of the writing process, including generating ideas, writing and revising drafts, and editing.
-Participants practice their literary craft with an attentive group of peers, under the guidance of an experienced instructor.
+Students practice their literary craft with an attentive group of peers under the guidance of an experienced instructor.
 They write extensively, read and respond to excerpts from outstanding works of literature, and participate in candid, helpful critiques of their own work and that of peers.
 Students are expected to come to the class with an openness to various approaches toward literature and writing.
 Classes are supplemented by conferences with the instructor.

 -

-January 18 to March 23, 2025
+January 23 to March 29, 2026

 -